One Piece: Pirate Warriors 2: Soundtrack

 There are 15 tracks along with the previous song from One Piece: Pirate Warriors, which also re-used again in this game.

-Development

 Reception

 The game sold more than 410,000 copies on PlayStation Vita and PlayStation 3 combined in its first week in Japan, and managed to be the seventh most downloaded game in its first week on PlayStation Network in the United States.
 It has a score of 71/100 on Metacritic.
 IGN awarded it a score of 6.5 out of 10, saying "One Piece: Pirate Warriors 2 starts slow, but its over-the-top combat and personality redeem it in the end."